burlachenkok/exploring-python3/python3-note.md

 >
 > **5-th** column - symbol's name is displayed.

-Unlike the executable and dynamic library format in Windows OS (PE format) which contains information about the actual name of the dynamic library for symbol, the Linux ELF format does not contain a name binding to a specific dynamic/shared library name.
+Unlike the executable and dynamic library format in Windows OS (PE format), which contains information about the actual name of the dynamic library for symbol, the Linux ELF format does not contain a name binding to a specific dynamic/shared library name.

 ### About Valgrind Tool for Linux OS

 [Valgrind](https://valgrind.org/) is a famous tool used for memory debugging, memory leak detection, and profiling in case of using compiled languages.
 Valgrind works by running the program on a virtual machine that simulates the CPU and memory.
 Valgrind supports various Posix platforms but is not available under Windows OS.
-Once you run a program under Valgrind it performs extensive checking of memory allocations and memory accesses and provides a report with detailed information.
+Once you run a program under Valgrind, it performs extensive checking of memory allocations and memory accesses and provides a report with detailed information.

 The [Valgrind](https://valgrind.org/) is a simulator.
-Once you use it then in terms of wall clock time your program (Python interpreter process) will run very slowly.
+Once you use it, then in terms of wall clock time, your program (Python interpreter process) will run very slowly.
 But [Valgrind](https://valgrind.org/) and CPU simulators in general produce accurate and repeatable performance counters.

-Valgrind is not only a single tool, but it internally contains several tools (https://valgrind.org/info/tools.html) and it includes:
+Valgrind is not only a single tool, but it internally contains several tools (https://valgrind.org/info/tools.html,) and it includes:

 * [Memcheck](https://valgrind.org/docs/manual/mc-manual.html) - Detects memory-management problems.
 * [Callgrind](https://valgrind.org/docs/manual/cl-manual.html) - Call functions profiler and CPU cache profiler.
 * [Massif](https://valgrind.org/docs/manual/ms-manual.html) - Heap profiler.
-* [Helgrind](https://valgrind.org/docs/manual/hg-manual.html) - Thread debugger which finds data races in multithreaded programs.
+* [Helgrind](https://valgrind.org/docs/manual/hg-manual.html) - Thread debugger that finds data races in multithreaded programs.
 * [Drd](https://valgrind.org/docs/manual/drd-manual.html#drd-manual.using-drd) - Tool for detecting errors in multithreaded C/C++ programs.

 To install Valgrind in Linux OS with [apt package manager](https://help.ubuntu.com/community/AptGet/Howto):